Online intake preparation

 4

-Upload prior labels and pharmacy details if switching clinics, restarting care, asking for refills, or comparing branded, compounded, supplement, or research-use products.
+Upload prior labels and pharmacy details if switching clinics, restarting care, asking for refills, comparing branded or compounded products, or clarifying payment before prescription review.

 5